 ust like all Maine Chapter trailwork volunteer opportunities, the PRTWA is open to any AMC member who has the desire to be part of a team as they build or improve foot trails, bridging, or bog bridging in the Maine woods under the supervision of a volunteer leader.
 Preference will be given to first- or second-time trailwork volunteers and to “young member” volunteers, generally considered to be in their 40’s or younger.

 How to apply

 Complete the PRTWA Scholarship Application.
-Requested information is designed to gain a picture of the applicant such as prior experience with volunteering, with trailwork, and with AMC.
+The application is designed to gain an understanding of the applicant such as prior experience with volunteering, with trailwork, and with AMC.
 Applicants should identify their first, second, and third preference for trip dates.
 Complete the form online.

 Deadline for applications

-Contact Paul Hahn at firstname.lastname@example.org for answers to specific questions.
+Contact MWI Committee Chair Paul Hahn at firstname.lastname@example.org for answers to specific questions.

 Not for You?

 The Maine Chapter offers other trailwork opportunities with a shorter time commitment, in Maine, and at no cost.
 For further information on volunteering for these other trailwork opportunities, email email@example.com.